Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 They entered the lift.

-“Nothing catastrophic, if you must know,” Richard articulated tiredly.
-“Damn Riven Mermen didn’t uphold their part of the Ceasefire.
-They collapsed an upper section of the Dam we were working, flooded the entire lower-valley past the Yellow River up South-East Nantong.”
+"Nothing catastrophic, if you must know," Richard articulated tiredly.
+"Damned River Mermen didn't uphold their part of the ceasefire.
+They collapsed an upper section of the Dam we were working, flooded the entire lower-valley past the Yellow River up South-East Nantong."

-Gwen could almost imagine the raging torrent of water bearing down on her cousin, bringing with it construction concrete, boulders, rebar, and other flotsam.
+Gwen could almost imagine the raging torrent of water-bearing down on her cousin, bringing with it construction concrete, boulders, rebar, and other debris.

-“Bloody oath, Rich, how bad was it?”
-Gwen could feel Richard's weight loss.
-She wasn't a healer, but she could tell the healing took a dastardly toll on Richard's constitution.
-That meant that Richard had sustained a potentially fatal wound.
+Gwen wasn't a healer, but she could tell Richard had sustained a potentially fatal wound.

-“A few cracked ribs, contusions, internal bleeding, that sort of thing…”
+"Oh, a few cracked ribs, contusions, internal bleeding, that sort of thing.
+But everyone lived!"

-“Struth!
-Christ, Dick.”
-Gwen dragged Richard into his apartment and carefully deposited him on the sofa.
-“How are you feeling?”
+"Struth, Dick."
+Gwen deposited him on the soft sofa.
+"How are you now?"

 "I feel like shit."